XOMO-PS/XOMO-Repo/Requirements/Tribe 1 - Requirements Document.md

   - Mikhail Savrasov

 ### P.2 Imposed technical choices

-Any a priori choices binding the project to specific tools, hardware, languages, or other technical parameters.

 - Web framework
   - Web Accessibility Evaluation tools to ensure adherence to Web Content Accessibility Guidelines